Today we’re mixing things up by highlighting some of the latest research that I’m following on the topic of covid-19.

 4. My Covid Status

-I live in Los Angeles, and it’s tough to do anything here socially without a vaccine card which was a big reason I decided to get the vaccine in the first place.
-I’m not opposed to the vaccine and was happy that my parents got the vaccine as they were in the higher risk group because of their age and health history.
+I’m not opposed to the vaccine (as I’ve shared many times on my podcast) and was happy that my parents got the vaccine as they were in the higher risk group because of their age and health history.
 They also recently just got the boosters this past week which is consistent with the recommendations and concerns around waning immunity.

 At the moment, I personally am not planning on getting a booster shot.
 Looking at my risk exposure for severe covid based on age (39) and metabolic health, I’m quite confident that when I get covid in the future, I’ll be able to beat it quickly using a combination of monoclonal antibodies and validated clinical protocols from functional medicine doctors who I trust.